 Studies and White Papers

-AT E.A.
+At E.A.
 Dion, we're not just experts at designing and making jewelry.
 We're also experts on the use of jewelry as a form of recognition and reward.
 We study the psychology and practices of motivation and recognition with enthusiasm, and are happy to share some of our favorite resources and studies with you here.

 Do the Numbers Support the Awards?